-- The rise in frictionless payment infrastructures and real-time transactions - enabled by increasing digital connectivity - elevates transactional fraud risk. - A strong defense against this type of fraud requires identifying the transactional risks within your own organization and introducing friction to lower those risks. - Establishing a clear baseline for normal payer and payee behavior can help companies detect anomalous and possibly fraudulent behavior. - An active partnership with your financial institution can add layers of digital security and help keep key employees aware of current and emerging threats.
+- The rise in frictionless payment infrastructures and real-time transactions - enabled by increasing digital connectivity - elevates transactional fraud risk. - A strong defense against this type of fraud requires identifying the transactional risks within your own organization and introducing "friction" to lower those risks. - Establishing a clear baseline for normal payer and payee behavior can help companies detect anomalous and possibly fraudulent behavior. - An active partnership with your financial institution can add layers of digital security and help keep key employees aware of current and emerging threats.

 In our increasingly connected global economy, where financial operations have been shifting rapidly to digital platforms, the security of transactions is becoming ever more urgent.
-Whether it's a payment to a supplier or vendor, a receipt from a client or customer, or even an employee benefits reimbursement, every financial exchange presents opportunities for cybercriminals to exploit vulnerabilities for financial gain.
-And with projections that in the next decade digital technology will drive 70% of new value created in the global economy, protecting against transactional cyberfraud will remain a critical business objective.1
+Whether it's a payment to a supplier or vendor, a receipt from a client or customer, or even an employee benefits reimbursement, every financial exchange presents opportunities for cyber criminals to exploit vulnerabilities for financial gain.
+And with projections that in the next decade 70% of new value created in the global economy will be driven by digital technology, protecting against transactional cyber fraud will remain a critical business objective.1